Prespa Agreement: Public reactions

 In Greece, the deeply unpopular agreement had an instant negative impact on Tsipras's chances of staying in power.
 According to separate polls conducted by Marc and Ekathimerini, between 65% and 68% of Greeks were against the Prespes deal and what was contained within it.
 There were large public demonstrations in 2018 and 2019 against the Prespes deal in Athens and Thessaloniki that lasted days.
 There were also vast student sit-ins which affected 210 schools in Greek Central Macedonia alone.
 Despite the uproar, the protesters were accused of having links with the far-right/fascists.
 In response, famous composer and leftist Mikis Theodorakis, who was also against the Prespes deal, called the Syriza government 'left-wing fascists'.
 During the ratification of the Prespes deal (2018-19), fake news promoted a possible territorial loss of Greek Macedonia and a sense of victimization and dehumanization that demanded emergency actions to protect Greece from North Macedonia and its Greek assistants.
-Furthermore, the Greek news coverage showed that several news stories tried to undermine the country’s then-government.
+Furthermore, the Greek news coverage showed that several news stories tried to undermine the country's then-government.

 In North Macedonia, the majority of public perception was also against the deal but not to the same extent as the Greek public.
 According to polls conducted by Sitel TV, 45% of the public stated they felt negatively towards the deal while 44% said they felt positively towards it.
-Around half (50.5 percent) of those surveyed said they thought the government in Skopje did a good job during the negotiations with Greece against 40.7 percent who said it did not.
+Around half (50.5%) of those surveyed said they thought the government in Skopje did a good job during the negotiations with Greece against 40.7% who said it did not.

 A June 2020 poll in North Macedonia, conducted by the National Democratic Institute, showed that 58% of Macedonians support the Prespa agreement and that there is also strong public support for the country's Euro-Atlantic direction, with 74% positive opinions for NATO (of which North Macedonia has been a member since 27 March 2020) and 79% positive opinions for accession to the European Union.

 An October 2020 poll conducted in Greece by the Friedrich Naumann Foundation in cooperation with the KAPA Research, shows that the Prespa Agreement is becoming increasingly accepted in Greece, with the majority (58%) of the Greeks viewing it positively; 25% consider it to be a good agreement, while 33% view it as an agreement with several compromises but necessary (up from 18% and 24% respectively in 2018).